JustinGoheen/lightning-pod-archive/README.md

 The Gitpod config file installs the Jupyter extension for individuals who also prefer notebook environments.

+Refer to the [wiki](https://github.com/JustinGoheen/lightning-pod/wiki) for guides on Grid, datasets, Plotly, formatting and style, and source code documentation.

 ## Suggested use

 This template is mostly for distributed teams who can benefit from a tool like Gitpod.
 Individuals who wish to share open source work can use this template as a guideline for creating reproducible projects.
 Use of Gitpod is not required for individuals who do not fit into one of those two categories; these individuals can still benefit from forking the repo as a template and simply removing the `.gitpod.yml` file from the project directory.